 Effective August 16, 2019, the newly updated guidelines and forms are available on our website.
 To find out more, please read: https://www.gov.nl.ca/immigration/immigrating-to-newfoundland-and-labrador/atlantic-immigration-pilot-program/employers/

 The Atlantic Immigration Pilot (AIP), initially launched in 2017 as a three-year pilot, has been extended by two years to December 2021.
 This gives IRCC and the Atlantic Provinces more time to assess the innovative aspects of this pilot: its employer-driven focus, mandatory settlement plan, and new model of partnership with the Atlantic provinces and ACOA.

 AIP was launched as a three-year employer driven immigration program aimed at addressing skills gaps and labour market needs in the four Atlantic Provinces by assisting employers in attracting and retaining skilled immigrants.

 Newfoundland and Labrador is working closely with the other Atlantic Provinces and the Federal Government to ensure the successful development and delivery of the AIP.
-The Pilot will facilitate the entry of up to 442 applications have been allocated to Newfoundland and Labrador.
+The Pilot will facilitate the entry of up to 442 applications allocated to Newfoundland and Labrador.